dwilliam62/nix-iso/README.md

   env NIXPKGS_ALLOW_BROKEN=1 nix build .#nixosConfigurations.nixos-recovery.config.system.build.isoImage --impure
   ```

-Binary caches (strongly recommended)

-- To avoid building the kernel and ZFS from source, configure caches on the
-  build host:

 What gets installed by the scripts

 - Base system only: a minimal NixOS with a generated